Helicity correlation of dihadron in current and target fragmentation regions of unpolarized SIDIS: Numerical predictions of the helicity correlation

 For the polarized FFs $G_{1Lq}$, the DSV parameterization provides separate descriptions for $\Lambda$ and $\bar{\Lambda}$, with three distinct scenarios on the flavor structures.
 In scenario-1, only the strange quark contributes to $\Lambda$ polarization at the initial scale, as expected in non-relativistic naive quark model.
 In scenario-2, the $u$ and $d$ quarks have negative contributions to the $\Lambda$ polarization, following the estimates of Refs.~\cite{Burkardt:1993zh,Jaffe:1996wp}.
 In scenario-3, the $u$, $d$, and $s$ quarks are assumed to contribute equally to the polarized FFs, which is an extreme case considered to explore the possibility that the $u$ and $d$ quarks may also generate $\Lambda$ polarization.

-In the numerical calculation of ${\cal C}_{LL}$, we set the factorization scale to a typical value of $\mu_f = 10{\rm GeV}$ for the PDFs and FFs.
-Since ${\cal C}_{LL}$ depends on three kinematic variables, $x_B$, $\xi_2$ and $z_1$, we show the helicity correlation as a function of $z_1$ in Fig.~\ref{fig:CLL} upon choosing several typical values of $x_B$ and $\xi_2$.
-The left panel of Fig.~\ref{fig:CLL} is for $x_B=0.2$ and the right panel for $x_B = 0.4$.
-Results are also given for three different scenarios of $\Lambda$ polarized FFs.
+In the numerical calculation of ${\cal C}_{LL}$, since it depends on three kinematic variables, $x_B$, $\xi_2$ and $z_1$, we show the helicity correlation as a function of $\xi_2$ in Fig.~\ref{fig:CLL} upon choosing several typical values of $x_B$ and $z_1$.
+Furthermore, we note that the energy scales of the SIDIS process differ significantly across various experimental setups, necessitating the selection of different factorization scales.
+Here, as an estimation, we set the factorization scale for the PDFs and FFs to $\mu_f^2 = Q^2$.
+To illustrate the energy dependence, we choose a typical value of $\mu_f^2 = 10{\rm GeV}^2$ for the case of relatively low energy scale experiments, such as CLAS12 at the JLab~\cite{Burkert:2020akg}, while for experiments with higher energy scale, such as the Electron-Ion Collider~(EIC)~\cite{Accardi:2012qut}, we choose a typical value of $\mu_f^2 = 100{\rm GeV}^2$.
+The results for this two scales are shown in the left and right two subplots of Fig.~\ref{fig:CLL}, respectively.
+We also show the results for three DSV scenarios of polarized $\Lambda$ FFs in each subplot.

 The results in Fig.~\ref{fig:CLL} show the following distinct features.
 First, the helicity correlations differ by orders of magnitude among the three scenarios.
 The correlation is suppressed to below $10^{-3}$ for the case of scenario-1.
 This is because only $s$ quark has dominant contributions for $\Lambda$ polarized FFs in scenario-1, while the $s$ quark parton distribution is small compared to $u$ and $d$ parton distribution.
-A significant correlation up to 30\% is predicted for scenario-3.
+A significant correlation up to 30\% is predicted in scenario-3.
 This arises from the extreme assumption of large contribution of $\Lambda$ polarized FFs from $u$ and $d$, together with the large parton distribution of $u$ and $d$ in the proton.
 The correlation in the case of scenario-2 is somewhere in between.
 Second, the helicity correlation in the case of scenario-2 is positive while it is negative for the other two scenarios.
 This is caused by the assumption of negative contributions to the $\Lambda$ polarization from the $u$ and $d$ quarks in scenario-2.
 This shows that the helicity correlation is highly sensitive to the flavor separation of $\Lambda$ FFs and fracture functions.